pingcap/docs-dm/en/relay-log.md

 - If a valid local relay log does not exist:

-    - In the non-GTID mode, if `relay-binlog-name` is specified, DM-worker starts replication from the specified binlog file.
+    - In the non-GTID mode, if `relay-binlog-name` is specified, DM-worker starts migration from the specified binlog file.
-    - In the GTID mode, if `relay-binlog-gtid` is specified, DM-worker starts replication from the specified GTID.
+    - In the GTID mode, if `relay-binlog-gtid` is specified, DM-worker starts migration from the specified GTID.

 ## Data purge